-- light margarine, a source of polyunsaturated acids such as omega-3, which contribute towards good functioning of the circulatory system, from the Solla brand; - functional teas from the Herbarium range, containing vegetable extracts that may help to control weight, control blood pressure and support immune functions.
+• Functional teas from the Herbarium range, containing vegetable extracts that may help to control weight, control blood pressure and support immune functions.

-Following on from the partnership with Polskie Stowarzyszenie Osób z Celiakią i na Diecie Bezglutenowej (Polish Association of Celiac Disease Sufferers and a Gluten-Free Diet) to monitor the launch of gluten-free products, which includes the production process, ensuring the absence of cross contamination, and certification of the final product, 24 gluten-free references were launched.
+Following the partnership with Polskie Stowarzyszenie Osób z Celiakią i na Diecie Bezglutenowej (Polish Association of Celiac Disease Sufferers and a Gluten-Free Diet) to monitor the launch of gluten-free products, which includes the production process, ensuring the absence of cross contamination, and certification of the final product, 24 gluten-free references were launched.